flyingwolf1701/Architectum/arch_project_docs/architecture_doc.md

 - **Declarative Blueprint Definition**: YAML files provide a clear way to define what belongs in a blueprint
 - **Developer-Controlled Synchronization**: Developers explicitly control when to synchronize code with Architectum using the `arch sync` command
 - **Incremental Processing**: Changes should only regenerate affected portions of representations
-- **Format Flexibility**: Internal processing uses JSON but supports transformation to other formats
+- **Format Flexibility**: Internal processing uses JSON for both processing and output formats
 - **Extension Points**: Clear interfaces for adding new languages, blueprint types, and features

 ## 2. Core Components